The-Fediverse-Space/The-Neutral-Zone/censorship.icu/About.md

 [Censorship.ICU](Censorship.ICU) is a community for the civil and thoughtful discussion of issues.
 Censorship.ICU is not a chatroom, it is a video delivery platform.
 Comments are moderated not for censorship but to keep the discussion civil.

 [Censorship.ICU](Censorship.ICU) is a privately owned online media platform.
-Publishing a video on Political.ICU is a privilege, not a right.
+Publishing a video on Censorship.ICU is a privilege, not a right.

 ### REQUIRED: